Understanding the Regions in Tonga(c) tongapocketguide.com

 ‘Eua

-Sitting some 45km (28 miles) southeast of Tongatapu, ‘Eua is Tonga’s third-largest island and is its own administrative division.
+Sitting less than 20 km (11 mi) southeast of Tongatapu, ‘Eua is Tonga’s third-largest island and is its own administrative division (thus being considered a separate “island group” from Tongatapu despite its proximity).
 The island is also Tonga’s oldest island at some 40 million years old, bringing along with it some stunning natural attractions and wildlife.

-‘Eua is home to the ‘Eua National Park, making it the ideal escape for nature-lovers.
+‘Eua is home to the ‘Eua National Park, making it the ideal escape for nature lovers.
 Under the water’s surface, the island also holds the largest sea cave in the South Pacific, attracting scuba divers and freedivers from all around.
-Whale swimming, rock climbing, hiking, bird-watching, 4WD land tours, cultural lessons and more are available here.
+Whale swimming, rock climbing, hiking, bird-watching, 4WD land tours, cultural interactions and more are available here.

 Learn more about the island of ‘Eua in The Complete Guide to ‘Eua.